chus-chus/cellular-automata/README.md

 ## Contributing

-New simulation schemas can be easily implemented.
+New simulation schemas can be easily created.
 A `forward()` function is to be implemented which follows the signature in the simulation skeleton provided in `src.utils.simulation_skeleton`.
 Then, passing it as a parameter to the skeleton function along with some arguments is all it takes:

 ```
+# case A simulation

 ff_args = {'damageProb': args.damageProb, 'deathProb': args.deathProb,
            'mutationProb': args.mutationProb, 'arrestProb': args.arrestProb}

-simulation_skeleton(args, rng, case_a_forward_function, args.worldSize, args.iterations, args.totalPopDensity,
+simulation_skeleton(args, rng, case_a_forward_function, args.worldSize, args.iterations,
+                    args.totalPopDensity, args.stablePopDensity, args.createAnimation,
-                    args.stablePopDensity, args.createAnimation, args.epochs, ff_args)
+                    args.epochs, ff_args)
 ```

 ## Acknowledgements